itcodehery/rss-reader-desktop/README.md

 A material design RSS reader built primarily for desktops using Flutter and Dart.

-# RSS Reader Desktop
+# Drsstiny: an RSS Reader for Windows

-RSS Reader Desktop is a simple and efficient desktop application for reading RSS feeds.
+Drsstiny is a simple and efficient desktop application for reading RSS feeds.
 It allows users to stay updated with their favorite websites and blogs in one place.

 ## Features